Reservoir vs Direct Chill in Plumbed Water Coolers

 There is no industry-standard name for this type of cooler, with different manufacturers calling it by different names (Ice Bank, Direct Chill, etc.).
 We just call it Direct Chill throughout our site to make it easy for you to find a water cooler using this type of technology.

 With a Direct Chill Water Cooler there is no reservoir.

 Instead the pipe running from your mains water supply to the dispensing tap is coiled within a bank of ice and is chilled that way.

 What this means in practice is that the temperature of the water is always guaranteed.
-There will always be a small variance because of the temperature of the mains water supply, but there is no concept of the system trying to chill large quantities of water at times of high turnover.
+There will always be a small variance because of the temperature of the mains water supply.
+The Direct Chill system will cool on average 20 Litres of chilled water per hour at times of high turnover.

 Another important reason people like direct chill water coolers is that of hygiene.

-With a direct chill water cooler there is no reservoir for the water to lie in, so if your company closes for more than a few days a direct chill water cooler will actually pay for its additional cost very quickly, in terms of sanitizing fluid and staff time.
+With a direct chill water cooler there is no reservoir for the water to lie in, so if your company closes for more than a few days a direct chill water cooler will be more Hygenic than a reservoir storin water.

 Summary of Reservoir vs Direct Chill